expipiplus1/vscode-hie-server/README.md

-# Haskell for Visual Studio Code
+# Haskell for Visual Studio Code, Coc.nvim fork

 [![vsmarketplacebadge](https://vsmarketplacebadge.apphb.com/version/haskell.haskell.svg)](https://marketplace.visualstudio.com/items?itemName=haskell.haskell)

 This extension adds language support for [Haskell](https://haskell.org), powered by the [Haskell Language Server](https://github.com/haskell/haskell-language-server).

+This is a fork changing the minimum things required to get it working with coc.nvim.
+Some features such as automatic downloading of binaries have been removed.
+It is sometimes rebased on https://github.com/haskell/vscode-haskell

 ## Features